primaryobjects/Frosty-Forest-Adventure/README.md

 Frosty Forest Adventure
 =======================

-A 3D web-based game developed by ChatGPT4.
+A 3D web-based game developed with ChatGPT4.

 Move your heroine to collect all of the treasure.
 Drag the mouse to rotate the camera view.